 GOULBOURN MUSEUM PARTNERSHIP

 In recognition of the deep roots that many of our residents have in the Stittsville area, Hazeldean Gardens has formed a partnership with the Goulbourn Museum to have a rotating selection of artifacts from the museum presented at the retirement residence.
-In addition, there is a large map displayed in our library, which identifies all of the original family farm plots in the area.
+In addition, there is a large map displayed in one of our lounges, which identifies all of the original family farm plots in the area.